AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 As usual, instead of `typename`, you could use the keyword `class` for template parameters.
-But it wasn’t until C++17 that a corresponding change was made to permit the use of the keyword `typename` instead of `class` to declare a template template parameter:
+But it wasn't until C++17 that a corresponding change was made to permit the use of the keyword `typename` instead of `class` to declare a template template parameter:
 ```c++